NordicESMhub/GEO4962/_episodes/11-running_analyzing.md

 </pre>

-By setting this option, CAM5 will be running one month of simulation (once submitted) and automatically resubmit the next 13 months.
+By setting this option, CAM5 will be running one month of simulation (once submitted) and automatically resubmit the next 12 months.

-#### Adjust parameters for your long batch submission

-Before submitting your experiment (f2000.T31T31.$EXPNAME.submit), you need to adjust [wall clock time](https://en.wikipedia.org/wiki/Wall-clock_time) and adjust CPU resources.

-As each chunk will run 1 month of your experiment, you need to assess the duration of a one month simulation.

-For more information on how to update the wall clock time for your CAM5 simulation, go [here](wallclock.html).

 <font color="red">On Abel:</font>
 <pre>cd ~/cesm_case/f2000.T31T31.$EXPNAME